carvmi/intermediatecss/README.md

 ## What I have learned
 - Elements with a higher z-index value will appear as if they are overlapping elements with a lower z-index value.
+- Properties to modify a border (border-style, border-color, border-width)

 ## Contact